 Our products' cost of revenues consists primarily of costs of materials, manufacturing services and overhead, warehousing and product testing.
-Our services' cost of revenues consists primarily of salaries and related personnel costs for our customer support staff as well as the royalty payments mentioned above.
-We expect our percentage of gross margin to decrease as a result of additional personnel hiring and other operational expenditures related to product and services sales.
-Such increases may be partially offset by increased sales of our value added products and services, as their related cost of revenues is generally lower.
-In 2014 our gross margin decreased, primarily due to inventory write-offs of \$3.4 million due to product cycle replacement.
-Specifically in 2014 we launched the service gateway TERA and reduced the level of inventories related to the old product lines.
+Our services' cost of revenues consists primarily of salaries and related personnel costs for our customer support staff.
+We expect our percentage of gross margin to remain at the same level as in 2017.
 In 2015 our gross margin decreased, primarily due to intangible assets impairment of \$5.8 million derived from Oversi's and Ortiva's technologies acquired in 2012 due to our decision to reach end of life on the respective product lines.
 In 2016 we recorded no intangible assets impairment and as a result our gross margin increased compared to 2015.
+In 2017, our gross margin decreased compared to 2016, due to an increase in projects which required a higher portion of services and the weakening of the U.S. dollar mainly against the ILS and the Euro.